 The best performers...
 Continually learn from experience in both real-life and practice situations.
-They have developed alert consciousness and active mind management skills, and apply these to improve both their thinking and their internal state - ie which version of them is showing up - in whatever situation they face.
+They have developed brain awareness and active mind management skills, and apply these to improve both their thinking and their internal state - ie which version of them is showing up - in whatever situation they face.
 To be your best, you need to develop these same learning meta skills.
 They are most important when you face new and challenging contexts which you find uncomfortable - also the times when working with a coach is most helpful.

 The best coaches...
 Consciously support change "from the inside out" by being fully present with attention and empathy, drawing on their own business leadership learning experiences, and bringing psychological tools and insights which help to build learning meta skills.

 "The best you can be is you at your best" MB